 5 Haunted Hot Spots In El Paso For Spine-Tingling Ghost Sightings

-If you love a good haunting, then you should check out these five paranormal hot spots around El Paso guaranteed to send chills up your spine.
+If you love a good haunting, you should check out these five paranormal hot spots around El Paso, which are guaranteed to send chills up your spine.

 #1 El Paso High School